A Misanthrope Teaches a Class for Demi-Humans

 A Misanthrope Teaches a Class for Demi-Humans (人外教室の人間嫌い教師, Jingai Kyōshitsu no Ningen-girai Kyōshi) is a Japanese light novel series written by Natsume Kurusu and illustrated by Sai Izumi.
-It began publication under Media Factory's MF Bunko J imprint in February 2022.
+It was published under Media Factory's MF Bunko J imprint from February 2022 to March 2026.
 A manga adaptation illustrated by Atsu Benino was serialized in Kadokawa Shoten's shōnen manga magazine Monthly Shōnen Ace from August 2022 to July 2025.
-An anime television series adaptation produced by Asread is set to premiere in January 2026.
+An anime television series adaptation produced by Asread aired from January to April 2026.

+Plot

+Rei Hitoma, a reclusive man nearing thirty, has withdrawn from society after traumatic experiences dealing with human relationships.
+Seeking a quiet change of pace, he accepts a teaching position at a secluded all-girls school, only to discover that the institution's purpose is to educate demi-humans who wish to become fully human.
+Despite his aversion to people, Rei is tasked with instructing students who admire humans more than anyone else.

+Rei's class consists of a mermaid, Kyōka Minazuki; a werewolf, Isaki Ōgami; a rabbit demi-human, Sui Usami; and a bird demi-human, Tobari Haneda.
+As their teacher, Rei introduces them to human behavior, emotions, and social norms while learning the reasons each student desires humanity and what they hope to achieve by becoming human.